 The packets of students whose screening results reflect superior scores are reviewed by the District Selection Committee1.
 Students whose results reflect superior scores on numerous indicators, including a preponderance of the primary indicators with support of the secondary indicators are identified as Gifted and Talented.
 After this review, each counselor will be notified of who did and did not qualify for the Gifted and Talented Program.

 The parent or guardian will be notified in writing if their child qualifies for the San Angelo ISD Gifted and Talented Program.
 The parent/guardian of qualifying students will be provided with a Parental Permission to Enroll Form which they must use to indicate if and where they wish their child to be served.
-The signed form must be returned to the office of Advanced Academic Programs.Campus Notification:
+The signed form must be returned to the Advanced Academics Office.Campus Notification:

 The campus principal and counselor will be notified by email whether the child qualifies or not for the San Angelo ISD Gifted and Talented Program.
 If the child qualifies for the program, then the principal and counselor will be notified of the qualification and placement option the parent or guardian requests.